 On the other hand, the Canadian server delivered drastically different results.
 While it performed comparably to the other servers during an evening test, the morning and afternoon test saw painfully slow download speeds.
-These two results explain the large spread indicated by the size of the box above.
 It’s a shame since, given the other fantastic results, you’d hope to see consistency across servers.
 We contacted Hotspot Shield for a possible explanation but we only received a generic troubleshooting response.

 Of course, it’s important to point out that these tests aren’t definitive and can only serve as a general indication of the performance you might see.
 The inherent volatility of the internet adds a significant factor of randomness, so these tests should be taken with a grain of salt.
 They were run while using a 30Mbps connection, so you’ll likely see longer wait times with a slower connection, and perhaps smaller or larger discrepancies.

 Hotspot Shield unblocks some Netflix libraries.
 When we’ve tested Hotspot Shield with Netflix in the past, we had great success accessing multiple libraries.
 However, with Netflix cracking down on VPN usage, Hotspot Shield isn’t currently able to keep up.
 We tested Netflix using servers in various locations, with less than stellar results.
 While connected to servers in the US, the UK, and Canada, Netflix didn’t work.
 However, we were able to access France and Germany libraries, so you might want to try your luck with your desired location and see if it works.